The 9+ Best Recommended Books for Consultants

 In his book, Dan Roam communicates his ideas through two simple concepts “keep it simple” and “one picture is worth a thousand words”.

-He teaches us that simple drawings can be a more a powerful tool for solving and selling business ideas than softwares such as Powerpoint.
+He teaches us that simple drawings can be a more a powerful tool for solving and selling business ideas than tools such as Powerpoint.
 Drawing your ideas allow you to think things through, to think outside the box and to find solutions you may not have thought about.
 But “live” drawings will also allow you to express your ideas easier and keep your audience’s attention.

 And there’s no need to be a skilled artist, the author also provides guidelines and a framework on how to draw simple and effective pictures.